iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Parallel Dykstral Algorithms.md

 ---
 ### **Intro**

 Here us the 2 projections Dykstra algorithm and use an important observation about the averaged polling from [[ADMM The Consensus Sharing]] to derive a parallel version of the Dykstra projection algorithm suitable for solving constraints represented by intersection between finitely many constraints.
-This is also bsed on Tibishirani's paper [[Dykstra’s Algorithm, ADMM, and Coordinate Descent-Connections, Insights, and Extensions.pdf]].
+This is also based on Tibishirani's paper [[Dykstra’s Algorithm, ADMM, and Coordinate Descent-Connections, Insights, and Extensions.pdf]].

 The algorithm of Dykstra for finding any $x\in C\cap D$ where $C, D$ are convex is given as: